sergey-melnychuk/uppercut/doc/design-guide.md

 #### Experiments

-1. Queue-per-worker-thread scheduler
+1. Queue-per-worker-thread scheduler (instead of a work queue shared between worker threads)
    - The main thread keeps a separate work queue for each worker thread
+     - Must allow better scaling to higher number of threads (current 'magic number' is 4)
      - No contention between workers for a shared work queue
-     - More flexibility in routing between workers (e.g. the smallest queue, etc)
+     - More flexibility in routing between workers (round-robin, fastest-turnaround)
+     - Collecting some metrics from worker threads might make sense for routing heuristics
+   - Overhead from introducing N bounded channels seems to be negligible
+   - Benchmark: uppercut-mio-server VS. hello-world in actix-web
-   - The Actor instance is assigned to a specific worker thread
+1. Binding Actor to specific worker thread
-     - Can be reassigned later (some kind of re-balancing of worker threads?)
+   - Messages between 'local' actors (bound to the same thread) do not leave the thread
+   - Main thread only binds actors and routes 'overflown' (not local) messages
    - Allows introduction of routing/binding strategies:
-     - Dedicated thread group to run Actors (e.g. run this Actor on specific thread group)
-     - Thread groups dedicated to: logs/metrics/io/db/cpu/custom
+     - Thread groups dedicated to: actors/logs/metrics/io/db/cpu/custom
-     - Communications between actor inside the same worker stay in the same thread
      - Work distribution strategies to try: round-robin, smallest-counter, target-tag etc.
    - Migration of Actors between Workers (re-balancing the Actor System)
-   - Overhead from introducing N bounded channels seems to be negligible
-   - Benchmark: uppercut-mio-server VS. hello-world in actix-web
+     - Unlucky binding might not benefit from same-thread-actor locality
+     - Navigate frequent pairs/sequences of messages and bind them to the same thread
 1. Run prod-like workload once KV/MQ impl is ready

 #### Results